⚠️ This tutorial is outdated

 In conclusion, load testing Apache Kafka is now a lot easier with k6. k6 provides the foundation to create and scale your load tests, and the xk6-kafka extension brings a convenient API to interact with a Kafka server.

-If you wish to find out more on other available k6 extensions, simply head over to the bundle builder page.
-The page also allows you to generate the corresponding command for building your own custom k6 binary.
+If you wish to find out more on other available k6 extensions, simply head over to the Explore extensions page.

 If you have any questions or are interested in building an extension, join the k6 community on Slack.